cyberiums/cyberdoc/docs/_interface/Private-Network.md

 }
 ```

-In order to update to the new fork, first ensure that all Geth instances on your private
+In order to update to the new fork, first ensure that all Geth Flavours instances on your private
 network actually support the Istanbul fork (i.e. ensure you have the latest version of
-Geth installed).
+Geth Flavours installed).
 Now shut down all nodes and re-run the `init` command to enable the new
 chain configuration:

 ```shell